anthonychu/python-durable-preview/README.md

 Follow this guide to get up and running with Python Durable Functions!

 > **Note:** (2020-03-13) Because updated versions of the Azure Functions Python worker, extension bundles, and templates that are needed for the preview have not yet been published or deployed to Azure, you need to use a dev container with Visual Studio Code Remote for Containers or Visual Studio Online.
+>
+> You'll be able to deploy to Azure in April.

 ## Prerequisites